 This course studies how a society defines "normal" and "deviant" behavior.
 The social institutions and processes related to this act of labeling, as well as those concerned with controlling such behavior, are critically analyzed through a survey of the sociological literature on deviance.
 Fall.

 Methodologies and types of research commonly used in sociology.
 Focus on the research process, including the research problem and techniques of data gathering.
 Design and use of the interview, questionnaire, and case study approaches to sociological analysis.
 Three-hour lecture, one-hour lab.
-Prerequisite: SOC 201.
+Prerequisite: ISSOC 125 or CJS 240 (Min Grade of B), or permission of instructor.
 Fall, Spring.

 Embeds statistical techniques in the sociological research process.
 Application of statistical techniques to test sociological hypotheses, assess social theories, and draw conclusions about sociological problems from statistical data.
 Review of descriptive/inferential statistics and instruction of statistical software.
 Three-hour lecture, one-hour lab.
 Prerequisite: SOC 301.
 Fall, Spring.

 The assumptions, orientations, and applications used by both classical and contemporary schools of sociological thought in explaining social phenomena.
 Prerequisite: ISSOC 125.
 Fall.

 A study of selected social problems using a sociological lens.
 Problems may include alcoholism and drug addiction, crime, divorce, poverty, gender inequality, race relations, and others.
 Prerequisites: 24 credits in ISP, including ITW 101 and QL course, and one course from the IS category.
 Fall, Spring

 A sociological, global, and theoretical approach to the study of women and gender.
 Emphasis on the social construction of sex and gender.
 Also analyzes gender inequality and its connections with different forms of oppression over time.
 Prereq: ISSOC 125 or permission of instructor.
 Fall, spring.